capsandnumbers/CharGen5e/README.md

 ## **Acknowledgments**

-Thanks to the suits at WotC and all the visionaries before and around them.
+Thanks to WotC and all the visionaries in this cool hobby